Resgrid/docs/docs/configuration/custom-statuses.md

 Custom Statuses and Staffing allow you have your own actions for personnel and units to perform when using the apps.
 For example if you didn't want the Default Resgrid statuses for Personnel (i.e. Responding, Not Responding, On Scene, etc) you could create a custom Personnel Status set with your own options (Yes, No, Coming, Not Coming, etc).

+You can have Custom Statuses for Personnel Actions (Statuses), Personal Staffing Levels and for each Unit Type defined in the system.

 ## Default Statuses and Staffing Levels
 Resgrid default custom Statuses and Staffings are as follows